Faculty Of Mechanical Engineering

 Design and Manufacturing Laboratories

-This laboratory currently consists of 8 different CNC training machines, which includes turning, milling and flexible manufacturing systems.
+The CNC Labs provide students with the opportunity to perform different experiments related to Computerized Numeric Control (CNC) and its applications in manufacturing.
+The labs contain multiple CNC machines including Mirac PC lathe, Triac PC Milling Centre, Spectra Light Machining Centre, Laser scanner, Dynapth Milling, 3D Printers, wire cut etc. This laboratory includes 8 different CNC training machines, which includes turning, milling and flexible manufacturing systems.
 All these machines are portable, state-of-the-art CNC systems and similar to larger industrial machines using EIA, ISO, and Fanuc-compatible programs.
 This laboratory in conjunction with the CAD/CAM laboratory provides a training facility for completely automated design and manufacturing methods.

 Solid Mechanics Laboratory